jcurl/RJCP.DLL.CrashReporter/docs/crashreporterapp.md

 all logging.
 Remove the section `<system.diagnostics>` and inner tags completely.
 Rerun the tests above.

-For .NET Core, logging is initialized in code, see the file `Log.cs`.
-The external library `RJCP.Diagnostics.Trace` is responsible for creating the internal `TraceListener` that wraps around the user `ILogger` (you need to instantiate where to log to yourself in your own code).
+For .NET Core, change the logging level in the `appsettings.json` file.

 Running `CrashReportApp.exe exception` generates a crash dump, but there are no traces in crash.
-To find the crash, go to `%LOCALAPPDATA%\CrashDumps` and find the most recent crash.
+To find the crash, go to `.\CrashDumps` and find the most recent crash.
 It won't be printed to the console, as logging is removed.
 There should still be a minidump to help debugging (just that now the contextual information is missing).

 Open the minidump and ensure the crash is at the exception.
 The location of the stack at the time of the crash is at the code which caused the minidump, but